estafyn/Empire-of-Cards/src/assets/content/Speeches/Among the Wild Ones.md

 #### **The Family of Four**

 Even in these remote, untouched forests, the pattern of four remains.
-It’s not always precise, but the roles are unmistakable:
+It's not always precise, but the roles are unmistakable:

-1. **The Farmer**: No, they didn’t cultivate insects like we do—but there was always one who stayed close to their favored foraging sites.
-They would return daily to the richest fruit trees, carefully watching the cycles of ripening, almost as though they understood _when_ and _what_ to harvest.
+1. The Farmer
-2. **The Hunter**: This was the bold one—the cassowary that ventured out further, bringing back small prizes.
-Sometimes it was fallen eggs or a scurrying lizard.
-They were the protectors and resource seekers.
+2. The Hunter
-3. **The Child Rearer**: This one was constant—a watchful guardian who stood near the young, not just to protect them, but to nudge them toward lessons—how to dig for roots, how to balance caution with curiosity.
+3. The Child Rearer
-4. **The Roamer—the Flexible One**: This role fascinated me most.
-A female cassowary, often the eldest, moved between the roles.
-She visited nearby clusters of cassowaries—not to intrude, but to observe and sometimes share her knowledge.
-She’d be seen with a hunting group one day, guiding them toward safer areas, then near the young the next, leading them to unexplored foraging grounds.
+4. The Roamer—the Flexible One

 #### **Their Lives Without Fire**